 We have made it our goal to include something for everyone who loves bread in this book.
 The book devotes an entire chapter to gluten-free recipes.
 The breads in that chapter are some of the best gluten-free breads we’ve ever tasted, including a gluten-free bagel.
 Our gluten-free recipes took considerable effort to perfect.
 Many commercially-available gluten-free options are disappointing, which is why we think our recipes will be like mana from heaven for people who are unable to eat wheat because of celiac disease—or for anyone who wants to explore new and different breads for other reasons.

 We wrote the book so that it is self-consistent and functions as a whole set.
 Nearly every page includes references to material in other volumes.
 Like Modernist Cuisine, we have no plans to sell volumes separately.

-You can find online booksellers who carry the book at our Buy page, and it’s available in retail locations wherever fine books are sold.
+All of our books are available through the Modernist Cuisine Shop.
+You can find additional online booksellers who carry the book at our Buy page, and it’s available in retail locations wherever fine books are sold.

 Yes, Modernist Bread is available in French, German, and Spanish.